nids2001/scirun.pages/_includes/modules/GetCentroidsFromMesh.md

 ### Summary

-Computes a PointCloudField containing all of the elements for a field.
+Computes a point cloud field containing all of the elements for a field.
 **Detailed Description**

-The Centroids module computes a PointCloudField containing all the element /node/face/edge/cell/delement centers for a field.
+The Centroids module computes a point cloud field containing all the element /node/face/edge/cell/delement centers for a field.
 For instance, if the input field is a TetVolField then the output field would contain the center of each tetrahedra.
-An input PointCloudField would return the same data locations.
+An input point cloud field would return the same data locations.

-The output field is always a PointCloudField of doubles, and contains no data.
-If data is needed at the points then an interpolation module should be used to recover them.
+The output field is always a point cloud field of doubles, and contains no data.
+If data is needed at those points then a mapping module (MapFieldData module) could be used to recover them.

 {% capture url %}{% include url.md %}{% endcapture %}
 {{ url }}